qcif/data-curator/README.md

 ## Download and Install Data Curator

-- Data Curator is now available through the Microsoft Windows store.
+- Data Curator is now available through:
+  - the Microsoft Windows store.
 Go to the [Windows store website](https://www.microsoft.com/en-au/store/apps/windows) and search for "Data Curator".
+  - the Mac App store.
+Open the "App Store" app on your desktop and search for "Data Curator".
+It can also be [found on the web](https://apps.apple.com/au/app/datacurator/id1563680958).
 - Alternatively, choose a platform from the [Releases page](https://github.com/qcif/data-curator/releases/latest) and download an unsigned release.
   - Drag the application to your 'Start Menu' or 'Applications folder.

 --------------------------------------------------------------------------------